SixArm/unix-shell-script-kit/README.md

 ### array_i

-array_i: get the array item at index `i` which is 1-based..
+Get the array item at index `i` which is 1-based.

 ```sh
 set -- a b c d